 Last year’s excavations disclosed to archaeologists that the usage of the building actually extended back as far as 2,000 BC — and possibly further.

-From 1,700 BC onward it expanded into the surrounding area, and this year’s work uncovered two new complexes further out form the main building.
+From 1,700 BC onward it expanded into the surrounding area, and this year’s work uncovered two new complexes further out from the main building.

 The archaeologists now believe that the northern slope of the hill on which the palace is located holds even more historical secrets, and they plan to investigate this area further in the future.